Indonesia–Turkey relations

+Indonesia-Turkey relations refers to diplomatic relations between Turkey and Indonesia.
 Indonesia and Turkey established diplomatic relations in 1950.
-Diplomatic relations are particularly important because both are Muslim-majority countries as well as modern democracies.
 Indonesia has an embassy in Ankara and consulate-general in Istanbul.
 Turkey has an embassy in Jakarta, and honorary consulate in Medan since May 1996.
 Both countries are full members of the World Trade Organization (WTO), Organisation of Islamic Cooperation (OIC), D-8 Organization for Economic Cooperation, MIKTA and the G-20 major economies.

 History

-Imperial Period

-Indonesian-Turkish relations can be traced back to the 12th century.
-Turkish Islamic scholars who visited Indonesia during that period played an important role in the spread of Islam in Indonesia.
+Relations with the Sultanate of Aceh

 Relations with the Ottoman Empire (Turkey's predecessor state) began with the 16th century Ottoman expedition to Aceh, in with the response to the Aceh Sultanate's request for assistance against the Portuguese in Malacca.
-In the 16th and 17th centuries, beside Aceh Sultanate, the Ottomans also established diplomatic and military ties with the Demak, Mataram, and Ternate Sultanates against European imperialist powers such as Portuguese, Dutch, Spain, and British.

-Turkey's relations with the kingdoms in Indonesia (Archipelago) formally began when the then Sultan of Aceh Alauddin Riayat Syah al-Kahhar (1539–1571) sent an envoy to sultan Suleiman the Magnigicent in 1564.
+Ottoman's relations with the kingdoms in Indonesia archipelago formally began when the then Sultan of Aceh Alauddin Riayat Syah al-Kahhar (1539–1571) sent an envoy to sultan Suleiman the Magnificent in 1564.
 Sultan Alauddin wanted to develop this relationship, both for efforts expulsion of colonial powers such as the Portuguese in Malacca, as well as to expand their power in Sumatra.

 After the death of Suleiman the Magnificent in 1566, his son Selim II ordered ships to be sent to Aceh.
-A number of soldiers, gunsmiths and engineers were sent on the Ottoman fleet's expedition to Aceh, along with ample supplies of weapons and ammunition.
-The first fleet was sent, consisting of 15 ships equipped with artillery.
-However, the fleet must be diverted to fight the rebellion in Yemen.
-So only two ships finally arrived in Aceh in 1566–1567, but many other fleets and shipments followed.
+But only two ships finally arrived in Aceh in 1566–1567, but many other fleets and shipments followed.
 The first expedition was led by Kurtoğlu Hızır Reis.
-The Acehnese paid for the shipment in pearls, diamonds and rubies.
+The Acehnese paid for the shipment in gold, pearls, diamonds and rubies.

-The Ottomans taught the Acehnese how to forge their own cannons, some of which reached quite large sizes.
-The craft of making such weapons had spread throughout the other Southeast Asian kingdoms.

 When the Ottomans fought against Russia in 1853, the Sultan of Aceh Alauddin Ibrahim Mansur Syah sent 10,000 Spanish dollars in war aid to the Sultan of Ottoman at that time Abdul Mejid I.

 When the Aceh sultanate was attacked by the Dutch in 1873, which sparked the Aceh War, the Aceh sultanate requested protection from a previous agreement with the Ottoman Empire.
-Once again Aceh asked for military assistance from the Ottoman Empire, but the Ottoman fleet assigned to assist was diverted to Yemen because there was a Zaidi rebellion there.
+Once again Aceh asked for military assistance from the Ottoman Empire, but the Ottoman fleet assigned to assist was diverted to Yemen because there was a Zaydi rebellion there.

-In 1883, the Ottomans opened a consulate in Batavia, marking the first formal relations on the island of Java.